Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Introduction

-In this paper, we explore the central postulate that inaccurate maps can be used to improve the estimation of HDMaps from raw sensors as shown on Fig.~\ref{fig:intro}.
-After providing some context on our method and the field in Sec.~\ref{sec:rw}, we propose two distinct technical contributions.
-In Sec.~\ref{sec:scenarios}, we outline reasonable scenarios under which an inaccurate map can be available along with practical implementations.
-In Sec.~\ref{sec:mapex}, we propose MapEX, an architecture that can generate HDMaps from sensor data while accounting for existing map information.
-Finally, we present results in Sec.~\ref{sec:exp} with experiments on the nuScenes dataset \cite{nuscenes2019}.\\ \textbf{Contributions} We offer the following 3 contributions: \begin{itemize} \item We propose to account for existing Map information when estimating online HDMaps from sensor data. \item We discuss reasonable scenarios under which existing maps are not perfect.
-We also provide realistic implementations of these scenarios and code for the nuScenes dataset. \item We introduce MapEX, a new query based HDMap acquisition scheme that can incorporate map information when estimating an online HDMap from sensors.
-In particular, we introduce with MapEX both a novel way to incorporate existing map information with existing (EX) queries and a way to help the model learn to leverage this information by pre-attributing predictions to ground truths during training. \end{itemize}
+\textit{Contributions} We detail the following three contributions in this paper: \begin{itemize} \item We propose to \textbf{account for existing map information} when estimating online HDMaps from sensor data. \item We discuss \textbf{reasonable scenarios} under which existing maps are not perfect.
+We also provide realistic implementations of these scenarios and the code for the nuScenes dataset. \item We introduce \textbf{MapEX}, a new query based HDMap estimation framework that can \textbf{incorporate existing map information when estimating an online HDMap from sensors}.
+In particular, we introduce with MapEX both a novel way to incorporate existing map information with non-learnable existing (EX) queries, and a way to ensure the model uses this information by pre-attributing predictions to known ground truth correspondences during training. \end{itemize}

-We demonstrate experimentally that our contribution lead to substantial improvements in online HDMap acquisition from sensors on the nuScenes dataset.
-In the scenario where we use HDMaps with noisy (or ``shifted'') map element positions for instance, MapEX reaches a 84.8\% mAP score which is an improvement of 38\% over the MapTRv2 detector it is based on and a 16\% improvement over the current state-of-the-art as shown in Tab.~\ref{tab:intro}.